 Garden Perennials For Every Season

-- Spring/early summer color – flowering perennials like peonies, lupine, irises, perennial geraniums, spirea, honeysuckle, weigela and poppies.
-This is also when the foliage colors from hostas, coral bells, sedums and lungwort really start to pop too.
+- Spring/early summer color – flowering perennials like peonies, lupine, irises, hardy geraniums, spirea, honeysuckle, weigela, and poppies.
+This is also when the foliage colors from hostas, coral bells, sedums and lungwort really start to pop.

-- Summer blooming perennials – lillies, coneflowers, perennial hibiscus, rudbeckia, butterfly weed, perennial phlox, liatris, sage, perennial black-eyed Susan… I could go on and on, but nobody seems to have trouble finding summer perennial flowers!
+- Summer blooming perennials – lillies, coneflowers, hardy hibiscus, rudbeckia, butterfly weed, phlox, liatris, sage, black-eyed Susan… I could go on and on, but nobody seems to have trouble finding summer perennial flowers!

 - Perennials for winter interest – leave tall flowers like coneflowers, astilbe, rudbeckia, sedum and hydrangea in the garden over the winter to add winter interest.
 Some of the flowers contain seeds that feed the birds too.